-SSSI component site Burnham Beeches SSSI Conservation objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats; The structure and function (including typical species) of qualifying natural habitats; The supporting processes on which qualifying natural habitats rely.
+SSSI component site Burnham Beeches SSSI Conservation objectives 17 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; • The extent and distribution of qualifying natural habitats; The structure and function (including typical species) of qualifying natural habitats; The supporting pressures on which qualifying natural habitate role 18.
+The supporting processes on which qualifying natural habitats rely.
+18